videlais/extwee/README.md

 ## Node and Web API

-The following objects and methods are available in Node.js or web contexts.
+The following objects and methods are available in Node.js or browser contexts.

-**Note:** When used in a web context, all objects and methods are part of the `window.Extwee` global.
+**Note:** When used in a browser context, all objects and methods are part of the `window.Extwee` global.

 ### Objects